 Australian jazz is also marked by the influence of the “beer barn” rock & roll culture, Rose says.
 “Oz rock is our organic form and a lot of today’s musicians grew up listening to it in the pubs.
 Loud bands, loud crowds … you can hear it.”

-Jeremy Rose and the Earshift Orchestra play Iron in the Blood in the Lennox Theatre, 4pm, Sunday September 23
+Jeremy Rose and the Earshift Orchestra play Iron in the Blood at the City Recital Hall, Sydney, January 23